soengkanel/soengkanel.github.io/_posts/2025-12-13-[BC]-wordpress-sharepoint-product-catalog-plugin.md

 ### Flow 2: Real-time Webhook (On Item Change)

 ```
-Trigger: When an item is created or modified (SharePoint)
+Trigger: When an item is created or modified (WE BRED SharePoint)
   ↓
 Condition: Status = 'Active' OR Status changed
   ↓
-  ├─ Yes → HTTP POST to WordPress API (single product)
+  ├─ Yes → HTTP POST to bredcambodia.com.kh API (single product)
-  └─ No  → HTTP DELETE to WordPress API (remove product)
+  └─ No  → HTTP DELETE from bredcambodia.com.kh API (remove product)
 ```

 ---